We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 The “fractional” part of the title indicates that the person in this role is working a “fraction” of what would normally be a full work week.
 In fact, it’s not unusual for someone to serve as a fractional CFO for three or more businesses simultaneously.

 A fractional CFO is a great option to help secure funding, and then establish the ongoing reporting process and line of communication with the funding source.
+A fractional CFO service is also beneficial for a small business that requires a financial expert but may not have the resources for a full-time CFO.
+In many cases, companies turn to a part-time CFO or virtual CFO to address specific needs.

 “If you use a fractional CFO because you want to establish a line of credit, that line of credit is going to have regular monthly reporting that has to be provided and you may not want your controller working on it,” Scott says.